Azure/azure-sdk-for-c/sdk/samples/iot/docs/how_to_iot_hub_samples_windows.md

     C:\vcpkg> $env:VCPKG_ROOT='C:\vcpkg'
     ```

+    NOTE: Setting an environment variable only applies to the current session.
+If you open a new window, the variable will have to be reset.

 3. Add OpenSSL to the PATH environment variable.

     **WARNING: It is NOT recommended to use OpenSSL in production-level code on Windows or macOS.**